Chambered Nautilus Shells

 Naturalists, mathematicians and physicists have been fascinated for years by the form of this shell.
 The spirally coiled, chambered shell is perfectly proportioned mathematically, a remarkable feat of natural engineering.
 Air is moved through the many chambers to control buoyancy.

 Chambered nautilus once dominated the ancient seas of the world.
 Now they are found alive in the southwestern Pacific.
 Dead nautilus shells float as far away as East Africa and Japan.
 They are most common in the central Philippines.

-In Polynesia they are believed to have the ability to chase away evil spirits and are placed over the door on the roof of houses.
+In Polynesia, the shell is believed to have the ability to chase away evil spirits.
+They are placed over a door on the roof of a house.

 Nautilus are considered living fossils because they have been traced back 500 million years.
 These mollusks are carnivorous preying on lobsters, crabs and hermit crabs.
 They also scavenge the bottom of the ocean for tasty tidbits.